CynthiaWahome/tf-project-5/README.md

-# Terraform Elastic Beanstalk Application Deployment
+# Create an Elastic Beanstalk Application using Terraform

 ## Overview